Dedicated Teaching Teams

 We are focused on building staff capacity and constantly improving our innovative curriculum and teaching practice.

-Our School Values revolve around building gratitude and empathy, leading to resilience.
+Our School Values revolve around building gratitude, kindness, forgiveness and empathy, leading to resilience.
 We are the ‘HEART of the Community’ and we live by that acronym.
 Honesty, Effort, Attitude, Respect, and Team Work.

-In 2018, there are 22 classes and all year levels work in teams.
+In 2020, there are 23 home groups and all year levels work in teams.
 We embrace differentiated learning and have an innovative approach to achieve this.
 We operate with junior and senior Maths and English specialists and two Literacy aids.
 Each year level has Maths and English timetabled for 100 minutes, four days per week, with extra teachers assigned to each year level.
 Groups are sometimes structured around ability, and other times multi-ability groups.

 Parents are openly welcomed into our school and participation and support is excellent.
 Our Parents Association, School Council, Market Committee, Op Shop and Facilities Committee are essential parts of our school.

 Our fundraising arm, provides valuable financial support for our school, that helps redress social disadvantage.
-We have a newly purchased school bus that is free for all students, and 30 new state of the art laptops for grade 6, all are great examples of the hard work of our volunteers.
+We have our own school bus that is free for all students.
+We provide state of the art laptops for grades 3 to 6 on a one between 2 basis to develop collaborative practices.
+Ipads are on a 1 to 3 basis in prep to 2.
+All are great examples of the hard work of our volunteers to raise funds for our school programs.

 Parent’s attendance at excursions, Outdoor Education, Music excursions and camps, incursions and classroom support are strongly encouraged.
 This partnership is essential to our schools success.